Can you explain what inspired the South Asian Women’s Stories project?

 When can people outside South Asian Women’s Stories hear about it in greater detail?

-The performance will be part of Winter Nights at The Blue Room Theatre in July.
-Details coming soon.
+The performance will be part of Winter Nights at The Blue Room Theatre on 27 July.

 Sukhjit Kaur Khalsa is a spoken word artist, editor and activist.
 Sukhjit is passionate about diversity and the importance of visibility in the performing arts and inherently merges her advocacy background with the arts.
 Her work predominantly provokes conversations around Australian identity, feminism, cultural confusions, and the power of uncomfortable conversations.
 Sukhjit is currently co-commissioned to write and perform ‘Fully Sikh’ with Barking Gecko Theatre Company and Black Swan State Theatre Company in Western Australia for their 2019 season.